2i2c-org/team-compass/projects/managed-hubs/support.md

    This issue will then be automatically added to the **Eng & Prod** board by the existing automation alongside the the **type**: `support` and the **impact** level specified in the form project fields.

-   If the issue has a `critical` impact (we defer that first evaluation to the support steward), an additional ping to the support Slack channel is needed to boost the signal.
+   If the issue has a `critical` impact (we defer that first evaluation to the support triager), an additional ping to the support Slack channel is needed to boost the signal.

    :::{admonition} What does `critical` mean?